 Wear A Flower Week

-Wear A Flower Week is being supported by Danny Clarke (the BBC's The Instant Gardener).
+Wear A Flower Week is supported by our ambassador Danny Clarke (aka the BBC's The Instant Gardener).
 Danny's sister, Margot, died of a glioblastoma multiforme (GBM) brain tumour at the age of 52.

 Our inspiration - Jane Packer

 Jane Packer was an internationally renowned and pioneering florist whose life was sadly cut short by a brain tumour in 2011.
 She was busy revolutionising the world of floristry and raising a family when she was diagnosed with an aggressive brain tumour that turned out to be a glioblastoma grade 4.

 Following gruelling treatment, Jane was able to return to work and live a normal life until a stroke six years later heralded the return of the tumour.
 After she passed away in 2011, her husband, Gary Wallis, set up The Jane Packer Foundation in her memory.